TACC/agavepy/docs/index.rst

 About AgavePy
 -------------

-AgavePy is a client that will allow you to script your interacttion with the Agave API.
+AgavePy is a client that will allow you to script your interaction with the Agave API.
 AgavePy is also the engine powering `TACC/Cloud/agave-cli <https://github.com/TACC-Cloud/agave-cli>`_.